-The Issues Regarding Social Media
+The Issues Regarding Social Media in a Personal Injury Case

 There are a variety of factors that can affect a personal injury claim.
 Things like the severity of the injury, physical evidence, pain and suffering, the plaintiff’s ability to work, the negligence of the defendant and any statements made by other parties.